 Kerrie's editorializing: These responses are what HR professionals say other people think, not people reporting what they themselves think.
 That seriously biased the results and gave me pause about sharing the survey at all.
 Ultimately, I decided it was valuable to know what HR professionals believe, even if we don’t know directly what supervisors or employees believe.

-How HR professionals see migraine’s impact on employees
+How do they see migraine’s impact on employees?

 - 65% said employees work through migraine attacks